 Frequently Asked Questions

-If you have a question regarding your Marwes, you have come to the right place.
+If you have a question regarding your Marwes, you have come to the right place!
 Here you will find answers to the most common questions asked from us since 1986.
-If you cant find the correct wisdom here, contact us by using this form
+If you can’t find the correct wisdom here, contact us by using this form

 Can I get new wheels for my old Marwe´s?

 Yes.
-All of our roller ski are downward-compatible.
+All of our roller skis are downward-compatible.
 This means in our case that you can use our current roller ski wheel range, but you might have to you use spacers or other adaptors to get them to fit.

 Click here to access our adaptation chart.

 The short answer is yes.
 At Marwe we emphasise our athletes to be environmentally aware.
-However in the case of the composite XC ski range, we strongly recommend changing both ski frames in case of one of the frames breaking down.
-The reason for this is that the XC ski range ski frames are tested for their flexibility at our factory, and paired together so that both skis have similar vibration damping and flexibility characteristics.
+However, in the case of the composite XC ski range, we strongly recommend changing both ski frames in case of one of the frames breaking down.
+The reason for this is that the XC ski range ski frames are tested for their flexibility at our factory and paired together so that both skis have similar vibration damping and flexibility characteristics.

 What is the difference between the MEDIUM and STIFF XC ski model frames?

-The stiff frame is designed for skiers who weigh over 80 kg, or whose skiing technique is of an more powerful kind.
-This frame option has been made to be an option based on feedback that the medium long XC-frame is too flexible for some bigger athletes.
+The stiff frame is designed for skiers who weigh over 80 kg, or whose skiing technique is of a more powerful kind.
+This frame option has been made to be an option based on feedback that the medium stiffness, long XC-frame is too flexible for some bigger athletes.
 For example the Marwe CLASSIC 700 XC roller ski frame.

-Also, we have discovered that for example our own Finnish national team skiers prefer to use the stiffer frame even if they are not this heavy, as they put a much bigger stress on the skis than normal weekend skiers.
+Also, we have discovered that for example, our own Finnish national team skiers prefer to use the stiffer frame even if they are not this heavy, as they put a much bigger stress on the skis than normal weekend skiers.

 How do I attach or detach the support struts on my 800XC roller skis ?